 - Develop critical thinking in strategies of inquiry, iconology and comparative studies that will promote cross-cultural and ethnically diverse methods of art making.

 - Establish methods of working and understanding the creative process and production in a variety of two- and three-dimensional media-graphics, computers, painting, ceramics, sculpture, printmaking and conceptional/ interdisciplinary work styles.

 - Develop methodology for effective teaching; creating lesson plans appropriate for a variety of academic venues; learn how to communicate effectively; be able to demonstrate effective technical skills; and understand the role of art education in human development.

 A portfolio of original artwork, for review by the Art & Design department faculty, is required for admission.
-Specific requirements for content in the portfolio can be claimed in the Art & Design Department office, 209 Huber Art Center, or can be found on the Art & Design Department website at www.ship.edu/art/, Prospective Students.
+Specific requirements for content in the portfolio can be found by visiting the Art & Design - Prospective Students webpage.